Magnetism

 where K is an arbitrary constant, and C₁ and C₂ are arbitrary variables

 Because this condition applies to all fields (magnetic, electrical, and electro-magnetic), constants 'G' & 'k' should be multiplied by , and the /R² in each force formula should be replaced with /4πR² in order to reflect this spherical distribution.
-It will not change the resultant forces, but it does reflect the true nature of the potential force as it varies with distance.
+It will not change the resultant forces, but it does reflect the true nature of the potential force between any two bodies as the distance between them varies.

 Joseph Henry's magnetic field force generates exactly the same force as Newton & Coulomb, so the condition should only be applied to his force formula (μ.I²) (not his field variable μ #) for comparison purposes with Newton, Coulomb and Lorentz.